AnsBenO/story-corner/README.md

     - JWT tokens are stored in a dedicated database table.
     - Tokens are revoked upon logout.
     - Refresh tokens have a usage limit (3 times) to prevent abuse.
+- **Order status notification using websocket**:
+    - Notifying the user about the status of thier orders after processing.
 - **Error Handeling with a Global Controller Adviser**
     - Ensure that the error responses are consistent and well defined for easier integration with the frontend.

 ### Security
 - **JWT Token Revocation**: Tokens are revoked when a user logs out, or when a refresh token is used more than three times.